-The school maintains an up-to-date single central record of all safer recruitment checks.
-This is in line with the requirements as set out in Keeping Children Safe In Education (Sept 23).
-See pages 71-72.
+The school maintains an up to date single central record of all safer recruitment checks.
+This is in line with the requirements as set out in Part 3 of Keeping Children Safe In Education.

 The Headteacher monitors this record termly and ensures it is in line with statutory requirements.